giladreich/KO-DropRateTester/README.md

 - ```MAKE_ITEM_GROUP``` - iItemGroupNum is the group id which depends on the K_MONSTER_ITEM group id.

 So to sum the things above, if we want to have a specific drop to specific monster, we read the sSid in K_MONSTER and we want to add drop to that specific monster which will be declared as the same value in sIndex in K_MONSTER_ITEM table.

 In K_MONSTER_ITEM we have 2 different columns for declaring the drop group id's and 2 columns for their corresponding drop rate, that means, that in each group that can be found by the iItemGroupNum in MAKE_ITEM_GROUP, there are 30 different items.

-So if we have 2x groups, that means there is a chance for 60 different items to drop from the same monster as each group/row is 30 different items.
+So if we have 2x groups, that means there is a chance for 60 different items to drop from the same monster as each group/row contains 30 different items.

 You can find at the end of the document useful queries for displaying what you need.

 ## Client/Server